Customer satisfaction and complaint resolution

 If your complaint is about a product or service provided by Verassure, then you may ask to speak with the Manager at the Verassure office where your service is being handled.
 The Manager will review your complaint and if needed, will discuss the matter with senior management in an effort to resolve your complaint.

-What to expect from the Ombudsperson’s investigation:
+What to expect from the Complaints Resolution Office’s investigation:

 Step 4 – Contact an independent dispute resolution organization